-All official JSweet candies (from all sources listed in this page) are available from our Maven Artifactory: http://repository.jsweet.org/artifactory.
+All JSweet candies are available in our Maven Artifactory: http://repository.jsweet.org/artifactory.
 You can perform advanced search to find candies and other JSweet artifacts through the Artifactory WEB GUI.

 Within our Maven Artifactory, you will get the release and the snapshot repositories.
 You you must include these repositories in your

 pom.xml before declaring dependencies.

 <project> ... <repositories> <repository> <id>jsweet-central</id> <name>libs-release</name> <url>http://repository.jsweet.org/artifactory/libs-release-local</url> </repository> <repository> <snapshots /> <id>jsweet-snapshots</id> <name>libs-snapshot</name> <url>http://repository.jsweet.org/artifactory/libs-snapshot-local</url> </repository> </repositories> ... </project>